pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 9. When the parse reaches binlog position saved in step 4, the DM-worker knows that all DML statements that have been ignored in step 4 have been re-replicated to downstream.
 10. Resume normal replication from the binlog position of `t4`.

-As you can see, TiDB-DM mostly uses a two-level sharding group for coordination and control when handling replication of sharding DDL.
+As you can see, TiDB DM mostly uses a two-level sharding group for coordination and control when handling replication of sharding DDL.
 Here is the simplified process:

 1. Each DM-worker independently coordinates the DDL replication for the corresponding upstream sharding group made of multiple sharded tables within the MySQL instance.
 2. After receiving the DDL statements for all sharding tables of the DM-worker, the DM-worker sends DDL related information to the DM-master.